 Besides making it simpler for the food sector, and providing a comparative basis for food economic policy, it enables the difficult task of determining the correct risk premiums to be included in the process.
-The transfer of risk to society of the uncertainty in the value loss from food impacts is likely to be omitted in a diversity of explicit first- and third-party estimates because of its difficulty.
+The transfer of risk to society of the uncertainty in the value loss from food impacts is likely to be omitted in a diversity of explicit first- and third-party estimates.